17 Amusing Art Activities for Eager ESL Students

 - Colored pencils, markers or crayons

 - In your presentation, have your students discuss as a class the different visuals you will show them.
 If the worksheet has mountains, you will discuss mountains.
-If the worksheet contains rivers, you will discuss rivers.
 You will want to give your students the vocabulary (and spellings) necessary to succeed in the activity.

-- Next, it’s more fun to put the students into groups.
+- Put the students into groups.
 This allows them to discuss, share their thoughts or ask questions while working on the project.

 - Once they’re in groups, students can begin.
 Challenge them to really fill in the features completely.
 You can even show them that linear is not always the best way to create a three-dimensional picture.
 Give them the opportunity to write mountain diagonally and grass horizontally to add a more artistic touch.

 This art activity introduces your students to new vocabulary and spelling skills essential for their growth.

 It’s often difficult for young ESL students to recall the names of animals or geographical features on the spot.
 This activity gives them something to fall back on in those times when they’re trying to describe a vacation or maybe their hometown.

 This activity is also perfect for any new vocabulary words relating to features of the home, town or even specific places like a hospital, school or supermarket.

 This is another art activity that uses classic paintings, but this time students will be looking at a portrait and interviewing the person painted in it.
 You might consider using the “Mona Lisa” or any other classic portraits.

 - One portrait for each student